ectopunk/portfolio/README.md

 # License

-These scripts have no licenese.
-You are welcome to learn from them, if you can.  :-)
+These scripts have no license.
+You are welcome to learn from them.

 # Examples